UPDATED OCTOBER 2025

 2-years old | Mount Pleasant, South Carolina

-Ja'Marr Tiller, 2-years old, was killed by two dogs after he slipped out of his house unnoticed after being put to bed.
-Multiple family members were in the home at the time of the mauling.
-His mother, Deandra Tiller, had left to run some errands.
-When she returned, she found her son on the ground with his clothes ripped off and wounds across his body.
-Paramedics transported the boy to Medical University Hospital where he was pronounced dead.
-Charleston County Coroner Rae Wooten said the child had bites that were "widely distributed" over his body.
-Two dogs, a female black lab shepherd-mix and a brindle female lab shepherd-mix, were taken into custody by authorities.
+Ja'Marr Tiller, 2-years old, was killed by two dogs after he slipped out of his house.
+The attack occurred around 8:30 pm in the 2700 block of Highway 17 North.
+Five family members inside the home believed the boy was asleep.
+His mother, Deandra Tiller, was running an errand.
+When she returned home, she found her son outside with his clothes ripped off, said Octavia Johnson, the toddler’s aunt.
+"She came in the house screaming, 'A dog has killed my son!'"
+Paramedics transported the boy to Medical University Hospital, where he died.
+Charleston County Coroner Rae Wooten said the child died from blunt and sharp trauma, and the wounds were "widely distributed" over his body.
+Two family dogs, a female black lab shepherd-mix and a female brindle lab shepherd-mix, were taken into custody by animal control.
+Due to feeding the stray dogs scraps for years, the dogs were owned by the boy's great-uncle, who lived next door.
 Tests later implicated both dogs in the boy's death.
-Due to often feeding the stray dogs scraps, the animals were owned by the boy's great uncle.
-Wooten later held an inquest and the jury determined the boy’s death was an accident. [source citations]
+An inquest determined the boy’s death was an accident. [source citations]

 Date of death: May 27, 2012 Chained: No